 LG pulled out all the stops to deliver one of 2017’s best smartphones in the G6.
-With its breakthrough design, massive display for its size, excellent wide-angle camera, and dependable performance, it was a return to form for the company that had something of a misstep with 2016’s G5.
-Almost as soon as the LG G6 hit the market in March 2017, rumors began to swirl about the company’s next top-of-the-line handset.
-Here’s everything we think we know about the LG G7 — or whatever the phone ends up being called.
+With its breakthrough design, massive display for its size, excellent wide-angle camera, and dependable performance, it was a return to form for the company that had a bit of a misstep with 2016’s G5.

 Release date and availability